 Verify that the system fails the attempt or aNewUser10 does not exist in the system.

-Add user fails by OAGi admin developer due to omitting last name
+Add user fails by OAGi admin developer due to omitting last name (Not performed due to not add a last name field.)

 Requirement document reference: Section 5.1.1